University of Minnesota Administrative Policy

 Restricted research

-Research that is restricted in who can work on the project or how and when the researchers can discuss the results of the project.
+Research subject to restrictions on who can work on the project or how and when the researchers can disseminate their methodologies and results.

 Responsibilities